Our Team Based in Rome

 Katharina Anna Fuchs, a native German, works in the field of research and development at the CCP.
 As an associate professor of the Institute of Psychology of the Gregorian University, she is also co-responsible for the teaching and formation courses offered by the CCP (Diploma and Licentiate in Safeguarding, seminars, workshops, e-learning program).
 She studied at the Catholic University of Eichstaett-Ingolstadt, Germany, and the Gregorian University, and holds a Ph.D. in Psychology.
 Furthermore, she assists the Academic Vice Rector in scientific issues.
 Apart from safeguarding, she devotes her scientific interests in issues related to human formation in priestly formation as well as to emotion research and empathy.

 A native of Rome, Italy, Alessandra Campo is the CCP’s Network Coordinator.
-She received her Ph.D. in Philosophy from La Sapienza University (Rome), and studied at the Humboldt and the Freie Universität of Berlin.
+She received her Ph.D. in Philosophy from La Sapienza University (Rome), and studied at the Humboldt Universität of Berlin.
 After having collaborated in research and didactics at La Sapienza’s Faculty of Philosophy, she gained expertise in the field of training for third sector organizations, public relations, and cultural events management.

 Sr. Karolin Kuhn, a German School Sister of Notre Dame, contributes her pedagogical knowledge to the further development of the various educational programs offered by the CCP.
 She is a social worker, theologian, and educator with a doctoral degree in theology.
 Before coming to Rome, she served as the principal of a Catholic girls’ high school in Germany.
 She is especially interested in competence-oriented models of teaching and learning that aim at the holistic growth of the entire person – something that is particularly important for future safeguarding professionals.